How To Make Veal Stock

 Everyone should make a true veal stock at least once to experience the wonder of the flavor it imparts to a dish.
 Veal stock is typically used as the base for French onion soup and in meat sauces.
-Cook book author and food writer Michael Ruhlman says that veal stock has the “qualities of humility and generosity—it brings out and expands other flavors without calling attention to itself” and this is true.
+Cookbook author and food writer Michael Ruhlman says that veal stock has the “qualities of humility and generosity—it brings out and expands other flavors without calling attention to itself” and this is true.
 Take a small amount of veal stock demi-glace, swirl it with butter, and you have an instant sauce for homemade pasta.
 Add shallots to that swirl and it’s perfect over a grilled steak.
 Veal stock and red wine with butter makes a delicious pan sauce for a rich fish such as salmon and it pairs well with vegetables such as mushrooms or braised artichokes and fennel.

 Given that veal bones are more expensive than beef bones and both come from a cow, you might wonder if there is a difference.
 There is.
-Beef stock is perfectly fine for a hearty beef stew or a beef and barley soup, but it’s the added gelatin in veal bones which adds that subtle extra richness and silky texture when veal stock is used in sauces.
+Beef stock is perfectly fine for a hearty beef stew or a beef and barley soup, but it’s the added gelatin in veal bones that adds that subtle extra richness and silky texture when veal stock is used in sauces.

 The tips given in the Stocks 101 post bear repeating here: